Saint Library

 Arrested and Martyred

-Arrested with her sister Rosa on August 2 by the Gestapo; deported to Auschwitz-Birkenau and killed in the gas chamber on August 9.
-Her final work, The Science of the Cross, was left unfinished on her desk.
+Arrested with her sister Rosa on August 2 by the Gestapo — part of a mass roundup of Jewish converts following the Dutch bishops' public denunciation of Nazi racial policies.
+They arrived at Auschwitz-Birkenau on August 7 and were killed in the gas chambers on August 9.
+Her completed manuscript of The Science of the Cross was left on her desk.

 1998